tedtoal/Button_TT/README.md

 >
 > 3. A "Cancel" button, always visible on this screen
 >
-> 4. A "Save" button, only displayed once user has tapped two screen corners for calibration
+> 4. A "Save" button, only displayed once the user has tapped the "+" on two screen corners for calibration

 The button variable definitions: